soveng/soveng.github.io/faq.md

 ### When does the next Sovereign Engineering Cohort start?

-If you are selected for SEC-04, we expect and welcome you on Monday **Mar 03th** 2025 at 9am.
+If you are selected for SEC-05, we expect and welcome you on Monday **Sept 1st** 2025 at 9am.

 ### Where does the Sovereign Engineering Cohort take place?